 One of the reasons for this shift is the rise of mobile payments.
 Rather than driving to the grocery store and paying with cash, people prefer ordering groceries online and paying electronically.
-Even if they choose to shop in-store, they opt for mobile payment options such as POS and mobile wallets rather than cash.
+Even if they choose to shop in-store, they opt for mobile payment options such as POS and mobile wallets rather than cash, prompting brands to steer towards payment app development for their businesses.

 For an average consumer, there’s nothing easier than pulling out their smartphone; it has almost everything they need on it.
 Our phones double as calculators, cameras, calendars, and so much more.
 Why not add another method of payment to the list?